luca-penasa/mappy-dev-extra/documents/README.md

 ---
 **Note**

-This approach leads to defining the contacts and label-points layer as **source** of a geological map, which can then be transformed to different types (the polygons) for display purposes.
+This approach leads to defining the contacts and label-points layer as the **sources** of a geological map, which can then be transformed to different types (the polygons) for display purposes.
 Such transformation is predictable and reproducible.
 This idea suggests that a good and reusable map should indeed also provide these layers to the public rather than just the polygonal ones.
 Making the map truly upgradable by third parties.

 ---

+These ideas can be easily implemented in any GIS of choice by performing a ```polygonization``` of the contacts and a ```spatial join``` of the points to assign the attributes.
+If the contacts layer shall be used in the final layout imperfect intersections would leave dangling segments at the end of the lines, which require additional editing.